-“The role of interactions will intensify through the growing popularity of the VPA among smartphone users and conversations made with smart machines,” said Annette Zimmermann, research vice president at Gartner.
+“The role of interactions will intensify through the growing popularity of the VPA among smartphone users and conversations made with smartphones,” said Annette Zimmermann, research vice president at Gartner.

 Gartner’s annual mobile apps survey conducted in the fourth quarter of 2016 among 3,021 consumers across three countries (US, UK and China) found that 42 per cent of respondents in the US and 32 per cent in the UK used VPAs on their smartphones in the last three months.
 More than 37 per cent of respondents (average across US and UK) used a VPA at least one or more times a day.

 Apple’s Siri and Google Now are currently the most widely used VPAs on smartphones.
 Fifty-four per cent of UK and US respondents used Siri in the last three months.
 Google Now is used by 41 per cent of UK respondents and 48 per cent of US respondents.
 “VPAs’ usage is bound to accelerate as they add many new features, including integration for business services, further language support and appear across more devices,” said Jessica Ekholm, research director at Gartner.

 Gartner expects that, by 2019, VPAs will have changed the way users interact with devices and become universally accepted as part of everyday life.
 Today, VPAs are fulfilling simple tasks such as setting the alarm or retrieving information from the web, but in the near future these systems will be able to deliver more complex tasks such as completing a transaction based on past, present and predicted context.